AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/use-card-list.md

 >[!NOTE]
 >
 >You must create an iteration before you can add cards to it.
-For information, see [Create an iteration](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration.md).
+For information, see [Create an iteration in a workstream](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration-in-workstream.md).

 1. Access the card list for the workstream.
 1. Select the [!UICONTROL **Iteration view**] to see which cards are assigned to an iteration and which are unplanned.